• Home

 2. Heat the pan over medium heat.

-3. Ladle a little batter into the pan, tilting the pan to spread it evenly.
-The batter should cover the pan in a thin layer.
-If you’ve poured too much batter, once the bottom of the pan is covered, pour the rest into the bowl.
+3. Pour a small ladle of batter into the pan, tilting it immediately to spread the batter evenly.
+The batter should form a thin, even layer.
+If you’ve added too much, once the bottom of the pan is coated, pour the excess back into the bowl.

-4. Cook the crepe until the edge begins to lift, about 2 minutes.
-Before turning over, check that the underside is golden brown.
+4. Cook the crêpe until the edges begin to lift, about 2 minutes.
+Before flipping, check that the underside is lightly golden.

-5. Using a silicone spatula to avoid scratching the pan, flip the pancake over and cook the other side until lightly browned.
-Remove the crepe from the pan as soon as it is cooked to prevent it from hardening.
+5. Using a silicone spatula to avoid scratching the pan, flip the crêpe and cook the other side until just lightly browned.
+Remove the crêpe as soon as it is cooked to keep it soft and tender.

-7. Place the crêpes on top of each other on a plate and cover with aluminum foil or a tea towel.
+7. Stack the cooked crêpes on a plate and cover with aluminum foil or a clean kitchen towel to keep them warm.

-1. In a frying pan, combine one-third of the orange juice with the sugar, butter, and orange zest.
-Bring to the boil over medium heat for 2 minutes, stirring constantly.
-The juice will foam up, then become darker and smoother.
-The taste of the orange has intensified.
+1. In a skillet, combine one third of the orange juice with the sugar, butter, and orange zest.
+Bring to a boil over medium heat and cook for about 2 minutes, stirring constantly.
+The mixture will foam, then gradually darken and become smooth as the orange flavor intensifies.

-2. Pour in the remaining orange juice and mix well.
+2. Add the remaining orange juice and stir well to combine.

-3. Let the sauce cook for 2 to 3 minutes over medium heat.
-It should reduce and thicken slightly.
+3. Let the sauce cook over medium heat for 2 to 3 minutes, until it slightly reduces and thickens.

-4. The orange sauce is ready!
-You can remove it from the heat and store it until you need it.
+4. The orange sauce is ready.
+Remove it from the heat and set it aside until needed.

-The final step in preparing restaurant-style homemade crepes Suzette is flambéing.
+1. The final step in making restaurant style homemade Crêpes Suzette is the flambé step.

-1. Pour a little Grand Marnier or Cointreau into the pan and ignite the liquid by tilting the pan slightly towards the flame of your gas stove, or by using a match or lighter.
+2. Pour a small amount of Grand Marnier or Cointreau into the pan.
+Carefully ignite the alcohol by gently tilting the pan toward the flame of a gas burner, or by using a long match or lighter.

-Your crepes Suzette are ready to eat!
-Serve hot with the orange sauce.
-Garnish with julienne candied oranges and serve with a scoop of vanilla ice cream for an even more delicious dessert.
+4. Your Crêpes Suzette are ready to serve.
+Enjoy them hot with the orange sauce.
+Garnish with julienned candied orange peel and serve with a scoop of vanilla ice cream for an extra indulgent dessert.

-If you’ve prepared the crepes in advance, you can reheat them for a few seconds in the microwave or a few minutes in the oven before serving.
-Serve on a warm plate to keep the heat in.
+5. If you prepared the crêpes in advance, reheat them for a few seconds in the microwave or for a few minutes in the oven before serving.
+Serve on warm plates to help retain the heat.

 foolproof homemade crepes suzette